What is Befriending?

 Our befrienders are caring, compassionate volunteers with a shared passion for supporting those affected by eating disorders.
 Many bring valuable lived experience or backgrounds in mental health, offering understanding from both personal and professional perspectives.
 All befrienders complete comprehensive training and receive ongoing supervision and support from the First Steps ED team.

-🔹 Befriending is NOT a crisis service.
-If you’re struggling to keep yourself safe, we will help you find the right support.
+While our befriending service offers emotional support and connection, it is not a crisis service.
+If you’re struggling to keep yourself safe, we will help you find the right professional support.

-🔹 If you don’t feel up to talking, that’s okay.
-Just send a quick message to let your befriender know – they’ll understand.
+If you don’t feel up to talking, that’s okay.
+Just send a quick message to let your befriender know – they’ll understand and be there when you’re ready.

-🔹 Your conversations are confidential, but if there are serious concerns about your safety, we may need to seek additional support.
+All chats are private, but if there are serious concerns about your safety, we may need to seek additional support to ensure you’re safe and supported.